Lingonberry surprised researchers!

 Lingonberry succeeded in surprising the University of Tampere's Immunopharmacology Research Group, which investigated the effects of lingonberry powder added to food in an obesity model.
-In the experiment, the mice received a high fat diet for six weeks.
-Fat was as much as 46% of the total energy.“It resembled a poor Western diet,” says Eeva Moilanen, a professor of pharmacology.
-The diet is likely to develop state of metabolic syndrome in which weight increases, cholesterol levels rise, liver fat becomes obese, and diabetes-like changes develop.
+In the experiment, the mice received a high-fat diet for six weeks.
+Fat was as much as 46% of the total energy.
+“It resembled a poor Western diet,” says Eeva Moilanen, a professor of pharmacology.
+The diet is likely to develop a state of metabolic syndrome in which weight increases, cholesterol levels rise, liver fat becomes obese, and diabetes-like changes develop.
 In addition, the body develops low-grade inflammation.

 The second group of mice received low-fat feed, i.e. only 10% of its total energy was fat.
 The third group of mice received the same high-fat diet as the first group of mice, but lingonberries were also added in powdered form.
 It was common dried and ground lingonberries, similar to the NordicNordic lingonberry powder.

 The researchers investigated the effect of different diets on metabolic changes and low-grade inflammation.
 In addition to the weight of the mice, the levels of visceral fat, blood fat and sugar, and inflammatory factors were monitored.